blessed-sibanda/ansaz/book/5-questions.md

     </h1>
   <% else %>
     <h1 class="h5 text-uppercase">Questions</h1>
-    <%= link_to 'New Question', new_question_path, class: 'btn btn-primary' %>
+    <%= link_to 'New Question', new_question_path,
+      class: 'btn btn-primary' %>
   <% end %>
 </div>
 ```

-Now we have implemented full-text search and filtering in our questions.
-In the next chapter, we will allow users to post answers to questions and do many other things.
+Now we have implemented full-text search and tag-sfiltering in our questions.
+In the next chapter, we will allow users to post answers to questions and do many other awesome things.